SkoolNotes/Taproot/2020HIST201/_KBe21hist201retVictoryForDemocracy.md

 portion to \'Abdallah, who the British had colluded with to cause the Great ArabRevolt and who was threatening to declare war on France (Gelvin 187, 192).
-This plot of land, which became known as Jordan, turned out to severly lack natural resources
+This plot of land, which became known as Jordan, turned out to severly lack natural resources and has depended on foreign aid ever since---a dependency which has limited the autonomy and thus liberty of the government and its citizens.

 ## Furthermore, no states could achieve widespread liberty?